osm-search/Nominatim/docs/admin/Advanced-Installations.md

 the PostgreSQL server itself.

 Download and compile Nominatim as per standard instructions.
-Once done, you find the nomrmalization library in `build/module/nominatim.so`.
+Once done, you find the normalization library in `build/module/nominatim.so`.
 Copy the file to the database server at a location where it is readable and executable by the PostgreSQL server process.